 advanced certificate of competence means a certificate, in a form acceptable to the accredited body, from an assessor certifying that an applicant has demonstrated competence in all key aspects of an audit.

-application for renewal means an application for a licence by a person who is currently a licensed auditor or whose auditor licence has expired if the application was made to the accredited body within three months after the expiry of that person’s most recent licence, but does not include a licence applied for while a person holds a transitional licence.
+application for renewal means an application for a licence by a person who is currently a licensed auditor or whose auditor licence has expired if the application was made to the accredited body within three months after the expiry of that person’s most recent licence.

 appropriate professional body means a professional body relevant to a registered audit firm partner’s professional practice which meets the criteria set by the accredited body, including: